Will HTS-2000 repair a crack, hole, rivets, prop or mast on my boat?

 Yes.
 Just harder than cast iron, it is fully machinable, without clogging your bits.

 Does HTS-2000 and HTS-528 come with money back guarantee?

-Yes, This is the finest material you can buy However, if you are unhappy with your order and you have already contacted tech support at 713-935-9292 and a resolution was not made please return the product to our warehouse within 60 days.
-This is the address on the box with the reason for the return, your name, order date and order address, please keep the tracking number until the credit is made.
+Yes, This is the finest material you can buy However, if you are unhappy with your order and you have already contacted tech support at 713-935-9292 and a resolution was not made please return the product to our warehouse within 60 days for a refund of the material price not shipping.
+This is the address on the box you received please include the reason for the return, your name, order date and order address, please keep the tracking number until the credit is made.
 Return to: New Technology Products 6422 C. Harney Rd.
 Tampa, Florida 33610 for 100% of your money back minus shipping.

 Can I use Paypal or Amazon to pay for HTS-2000?

-We are sorry to say because of PayPal’s and Amazons fees at this time we do not offer this option however we do accept Visa, MC, AMEX and Discover debit and credit cards.
+Yes we know except PayPal’s and we do accept Visa, MC and Discover debit and credit cards.
 Please remember we are the manufacturer and not only do we offer a 60 day money back guarantee we also offer lifetime tech support only if you purchase at www.aluminumrepair.com

 What is the minimum for a PO?